AustinGabriel/OpenDecks-Public-Domain-and-CC0-Playing-Cards/README.md

 - Modify the artwork further
 - Redistribute the assets

-Just don’t use the trademarked name “OpenDecks” as your product/brand name without permission.
+Just don’t use the trademarked name “OpenDecks” as your product/brand name.

 ## Credits